Oblique corrections when $m_W \neq m_Z \cos{\theta_W}$ at tree level: Introduction

-The six oblique parameters $S, \ldots, X$ consider the difference between two models: the Standard Model (SM) and an extension thereof with extra matter (\ie\ fermions and/or scalars) that we call a New Physics Model (NPM).
-Both the SM and the NPM have $SU(2)\times U(1)$ gauge symmetry.
-Moreover, they both have a so-called `custodial symmetry' that makes the $W$-boson and $Z$-boson masses $m_W^{}$ and $m_Z^{}$, respectively, related at Lagrangian level.
-This is often expressed in terms of the Veltman $\rho$ parameter~\cite{Veltman1977} as \be \widehat \rho \equiv \frac{ \widehat m_W^2}{\widehat c^2 \widehat m_Z^2} =
+The six OPs $S, T, \ldots, X$ consider the difference between two models: the SM and an extension thereof with extra matter (\ie, fermions and/or scalars) that we call the New Physics Model (NPM).\footnote{Models of NP with extra gauge bosons in the EW sector must be renormalized differently from the SM and, except in some specific cases~\cite{barbieri2004}, can \emph{not} in general be treated through OPs.} Both the SM and the NPM have $SU(2)\times U(1)$ gauge symmetry.
+Moreover, they both have a so-called ``custodial symmetry'' that relates $m_W$ and $m_Z$ (the masses of the gauge bosons $W^\pm$ and $Z^0$, respectively) at the Lagrangian level.
+This is often expressed in terms of the Veltman $\rho$ parameter~\cite{veltman1977} as \be \widehat \rho \equiv \frac{ \widehat m_W^2}{\widehat c^2 \widehat m_Z^2}

 \ee where $\widehat c \equiv \cos{\widehat \theta_W}$ is the cosine of the Weinberg angle $\widehat \theta_W$.
-In eq.~\eqref{eq:Veltman rho hat} and hereinafter, we use hats to denote tree-level (bare) parameters, and we drop the hats in (one-)loop-level parameters.
-Equation~\eqref{eq:Veltman rho hat} gets loop corrections and the exact value of the Veltman $\rho$ parameter depends on the renormalization scheme (or, equivalently, the choice of input observables).
-In models with custodial symmetry, only three observables are needed to describe the EW sector.
-We take those observables to be the fine structure constant $\alpha$, the Fermi coupling constant $\gfc$ that is measured in muon decay, and the mass $m_Z$ of the $Z$ boson.
+In Eq.~\eqref{eq:Veltman rho hat} and hereinafter, we use hats to denote tree-level (bare) parameters, and we drop the hats in (one-)loop-level parameters.
+Equation~\eqref{eq:Veltman rho hat} gets loop corrections and the value of $\rho$ at loop level depends on the renormalization scheme---or, equivalently, on the choice of input observables.